MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 >
 >No. If we have a dataset that contains a lot of poorly worded or just bad or meaningless text overall (like product listings, repetitions of the same text over and over, no diversity in topics, etc.), an LLM pretrained on this data will be poorly skilled, poorly generalizing. <b>An ideal dataset finds a balance between size, quality, diversity and cost for attaining it.</b> Public, curated datasets like <i>FineWeb</i> are a great help with all four of those aspects.

-HuggingFace did a lot of work ensuring *FineWeb* is a large *but also* high-quality dataset.
+HuggingFace did a lot of work ensuring *FineWeb* is a large *yet also* high-quality dataset.
 Truth be told, HuggingFace didn't actually crawl for the text data themselves.
 Instead, they used a copy of [CommonCrawl](https://commoncrawl.org/latest-crawl) as basis.
 Since 2007, the organization behind *CommonCrawl* crawls the internet and takes snapshots of encountered webpages.
 This is raw, untreated data, and loads of it.

 **How did HuggingFace now ensure that the text data selected from *CommonCrawl* for *FineWeb* would be of high quality?**

 HuggingFace performed a series of what is called **data preprocessing** steps.
-These steps are crucial to ensure that any retained data is clean, consistent and free of noise.
+These steps ensure that any retained data is clean, consistent and noise-free (as best as possible).

 **HuggingFace applied the following data preprocessing steps to CommonCrawl to distill the clean data subset that is *FineWeb*, from potentially low-quality raw text data:**